Diocese of Oloron: History

 The diocese of Oleron already existed in the 6th century, when Bishop Gratus attended the Council of Agde.
 The diocese of Oleron was a suffragan (provincial subordinate) to the Archdiocese of Eauze, holding the eighth place of nine, until Eauze was destroyed by the Normans around 845.
 It then became a suffragan of Auch, which was raised to the status of a metropolitan archbishopric in 847.
 For administrative purposes the diocese was subdivided (by the thirteenth century) into six archdeaconries, those of Oleron, Soule, Navarrenx, Garenz, Aspe, and Lasseube.
 The archdeaconries and archpriesthoods disappeared in the sixteenth century, when Béarn was protestantized by the official policy of the royal house of Navarre, especially by Jeanne d'Albret.

 The bishops of Oleron were also seigneurs of the Barony of Moumour, thanks to the liberality of Gaston V, Viscount of Béarn (died 1170).
+During the 12th century, the bishops of Oleron became increasingly more involved in the ecclesiastical and feudal affairs of Béarn.
+The diocese expanded its temporal influence in the surrounding region, while Oleron remained an important centre of religious and political activity.
+This development continued into the early 13th century, when the bishops acquired the Barony of Moumour.

 Cathedral Chapter

 The Chapter of the Cathedral of Sainte-Marie was composed of twelve Canons and eight prebendaries.
 The Bishop and Chapter were jointly seigneurs of the town of Sainte-Marie, on the opposite bank of the river Gave from Oloron, where the episcopal palace was located.

 There was also the Collegiate Church of Sainte-Engrâce, which had been founded in the mid-11th century.
 It had a Chapter composed of a Sacristan and twelve non-residential Canons.